Thomasosho/tic-tac-toe/README.md

-# React + Vite

-# Tic Tac Toe Game
+# Tic Tac Toe Game using React + Vite

 <img width="381" alt="Screen Shot 2023-08-17 at 3 31 01 PM" src="https://github.com/Thomasosho/tic-tac-toe/assets/11132861/aacde2ff-048d-46a8-bb87-a4e5cf9f8f0d">

 Welcome to our Tic Tac Toe game project!
-This is a classic two-player game developed by our team consisting of James Osho Thomas, Hammed Tiamiyu, and Saleem Jibril.
+This is a classic two-player game developed by our team, consisting of James Osho Thomas, Hammed Tiamiyu, and Saleem Jibril.
 In this game, players take turns marking a 3x3 grid with their respective symbols, traditionally 'X' and 'O', to form a line of three of their characters either horizontally, vertically, or diagonally.

 ## Features